Illinois woman missing since late December found dead in trunk of her car

 Sureel Dabawala, 34, was reported missing by her family after she failed to return to her Schaumburg home Dec.
 30, according to an alert from Schaumburg police.
 The family said she had gone to a local gym, the Chicago Tribune reported.

-On Monday, her body determined to be unresponsive was found wrapped inside a blanket in the trunk of her Lexus vehicle around 8:34 p.m., Chicago police said.
+On Monday, her body was found wrapped inside a blanket in the trunk of her Lexus vehicle around 8:34 p.m., Chicago police said.
 The car was found by private investigators hired by Dabawala's family, according to Chicago's FOX 32.

 Authorities did not say whether they suspected foul play in the case, citing a continuing investigation.